andre-st/dotfiles/GAMING.md

 	- support ticket links in answers lead to HTTP-404-pages
 - eshop downloads take long (3-4 hours for Gigabytes-Titles)
 - Nintendo-banned/locked Switch devices on ebay (due to hacking/rooting attempts; similar to Sony/Microsoft)
+- investment (system, accessories, games) on top of questionable hardware may lead to invest in additional spare parts (mechanical parts above all):
+    - joysticks, fan, battery (55-75 EUR)
+    - maybe you're better off with a second Switch Lite with the other becoming the donor board for the second as soon as it dies
+        = 2 devices + spare parts